How To Hire a Medical Content Writer

 What Are the Advantages of Working With a Content Agency?

-The process of properly vetting a medical writer can take some time.
+The process of properly vetting a medical content writer can take some time.
 Working with a content agency for medical writing is an alternative to seeking and hiring writers yourself.
 When you work with a content agency such as BKA, most of that work has already been done for you.
 We check resumes, verify references, and evaluate writing samples.
 We perform regular checks for plagiarism on the material our writers produce.
 For more advanced content, such as medical writing, we offer optional editing services as well.

 BKA’s writers come from all different backgrounds, professionally and personally.
 Some are current or former health care professionals with the education, experience, and ethos needed to produce quality medical writing.
-All have received thorough training in creating content optimized for search engines.
+All medical content writers received thorough training in creating content optimized for search engines.
 Find out more about our managed services, which allow you to order large volumes of content and create a custom style guide, among other advantages.